evalancaster/handson-2021-version-control/text/20_Undoing_in_Git_Reset_and_Revert.md

 ### Fixing a mistake by modifying a commit

-If you have just committed something but realize you need to fix up that commit, recent versions of linkgit:git-commit[1] support an **--amend** flag which instructs git to replace the HEAD commit with a new one, based on the current contents of the index.
+If you have just committed something but realize you need to fix up that commit, recent versions of [git commit](https://git-scm.com/docs/git-commit) support an **--amend** flag which instructs git to replace the HEAD commit with a new one, based on the current contents of the index.
 This gives you an opportunity to add files that you forgot to add or